kongware/scriptum/README.md

 length("Dijkstra"); // 8
 length([1, 2, 3]); // type error
 ```

 `fun` takes the function and a type in string form and returns a typed version of the supplied function.

-## Downside of the Validator Approach
+## Downside of the Type Validator Approach

 The attentive reader has probably already anticipated the downside of the validator approach, which is caused by the lack of type inference.
 There is no guarantee that an associated type matches its function: